Downloadable Visual Assets

 Out with the old

-Demolition of the 1960s-era Summit House is expected to begin the week of March 8, 2021.
-The building, constructed in 1964, will be completely removed.
-The decorative plaque that was previously located in the former overlook area honoring Katharine Lee Bates’ poem “America the Beautiful,” which was inspired by her journey to the summit in 1893, has been kept and will be placed on the new eastern overlook.
+Demolition of the 1960s-era Summit Housebegan March 2021.
+The building, constructed in 1964, is being completely removed.
+The decorative plaque that was previously located in the former overlook area honoring Katharine Lee Bates’ poem “America the Beautiful,” which was inspired by her journey to the summit in 1893, has been placed on the new eastern overlook.

 150 years ago